National Board of Directors

 Michael Rosen, Director at Large

 Michael Rosen is a partner at Fogler, Rubinoff LLP in Toronto, where he specializes in estates, trusts, incapacity, tax, and not-for-profit and charity law.
 He advises a wide range of clients—including organizations in education, health, community services, and Indigenous sectors—on governance, incorporation, compliance, and strategic planning.
-He is a Trust and Estate Practitioner (TEP), a member of the Estate Planning Council of Toronto, and actively involved in the Ontario Bar Association’s Trusts and Estates Law, Charity and Not-for-Profit Law, and Elder Law sections.
-Michael has been consistently recognized in The Best Lawyers in Canada guide for his work in trusts and estates law.
-Prior to joining Fogler, Rubinoff LLP, Michael held positions at a national law firm, a major bank, and a litigation practice.
-He earned his law degree from Western University and holds a psychology degree from York University.
+He is recognized as a Trust and Estate Practitioner (TEP) from the Society of Trust and Estate Practitioners (STEP), a member of the Estate Planning Council of Toronto, and is a member of the Ontario Bar Association’s Trusts and Estates Law, Charity and Not-for-Profit Law, and Elder Law sections.
+Michael has been recognized in The Best Lawyers in Canada guide for his work in trusts and estates law.
+Prior to joining Fogler, Rubinoff LLP, Michael held positions at a national law firm, a major bank, and a litigation firm.
+He earned his law degree from Western University and a BA (Hons.) in psychology from York University.